LF-Rodriguez/Mouse_imprinting_evolution/README.md

-# Mouse_imprinting_evolution
+# Evolution of imprinted expression in the mouse placenta
-Repository for supplementary materials and scripts associated with the analysis of imprinted expression evolution in house mice
+This repository contains result tables and scripts associated with the studi on the evolution of imprinted expression in the mouse placenta.